apostrophecms/apostrophe-documentation/docs/tutorials/howtos/storing-sessions-in-redis.md

 This technique is not limited to Redis.
 You can use any store that follows the standard conventions for connect/Express session store modules.

 The `options` object you supply is passed on to the store when it is created.
 For more information about options for Redis, see the [connect-redis](https://www.npmjs.com/package/connect-redis) documentation.

+## "What about caches?"

+You can also remap Apostrophe's cache mechanism to Redis.
+Check out the optional  [apostrophe-caches-redis](https://npmjs.org/packages/apostrophe-caches-redis) module.